-Soundproofing a cafeteria converts what is often a loud utility space it into a quiet, comfortable multi-functional space for students, faculty and parents.
+Soundproofing a cafeteria converts what is often a loud utility space into a quiet, comfortable multi-functional space for students, faculty and parents.
 The main function of a cafeteria is to provide food service to groups of hungry kids.
 However, many school cafeterias also have assemblies, performances and other activities taking place.
-This would require good speech intelligibility.
+These other activities require good speech intelligibility.
 Since most cafeterias use hard, reflective materials like painted concrete block and tile flooring, they are usually reverberant spaces.
 The reverberation and echo make it hard to communicate.
 Additionally, poor acoustics provide little comfort to tired ears.

 Kids can certainly be loud, no matter what age group they are.
 Since we don’t typically eat lunch with our children at school, we most likely don’t even realize how loud it can get.
-Sound levels can easily escalate to the point of causing headaches and stress, to say the least.
+Sound levels can easily escalate to the point of causing headaches and stress.
 Teachers and staff often use charts to help instruct the children on using appropriate voice levels.
-This may somewhat help lower levels, but it’s a temporary fix at best.
+This may help somewhat, but it’s a temporary fix at best.
 What’s worse, to try and compensate, we try to talk louder over noise.
 This intensifies the problem and may lead to potential safety concerns.
 Sound levels can get to a point where communication is next to impossible.
 Adding acoustical material to absorb sound removes the noisy distraction and helps create a calm environment that all can enjoy.

 How to Soundproof a Cafeteria

-Improving the acoustics in a cafeteria provides students and teachers with a useful space for facilitating their goals.
+As you can see, there are many approaches you can take.
+Proper cafeteria soundproofing will provide students and teachers with a useful space for facilitating their goals.

-Cafeterias may be somewhat subjective and dependent upon the use of the room.
+The task of soundproofing a cafeteria may be somewhat subjective and dependent upon the use of the room.
 If the room is only for food service, then a 2.0 second reverb time may be an acceptable result.
 Just reducing the overall noise level may be a win.
-If the room is houses other events, such as performances and assemblies, good speech intelligibility may be a requirement.
+If the room houses other events, such as performances and assemblies, good speech intelligibility may be a requirement.
 For this, the reverberation time (RT60) should be approximately 1.0 to 1.5 seconds.
 Ideally, reducing any echo and reverberation in a cafeteria will help lower noise levels.
 The objective is to produce a calmer, soothing environment to facilitate the activities taking place in the cafeteria.